-The canons are anchored to the body with a framework over the
+The canons are anchored to the body by a framework of PVC pipe

-shoulders made from PVC pipe.
-A length of pipe extends upwards
+curved over the shoulders.
+A length of pipe extends upwards from

-There is a framework of PVC inside the canon that friction fits to the
+There is a length of PVC inside the canon that friction fits to the

 shoulder frame and is hidden with small decorative PVC covers and